antimof/UxPlay/README.txt

-*Note: UxPlay currently only works using the AirPlay screen-mirroring protocol (which streams audio in **AAC** format) (not the AirPlay audio-only streaming protocol which uses lossless **ALAC** format) but the **uxplay -vs 0** option streams AAC audio using screen-mirroring without displaying the client's screen.
+*Note: UxPlay currently only works using the AirPlay screen-mirroring protocol (which streams audio in **AAC** format) (not the AirPlay audio-only streaming protocol which uses lossless **ALAC** format) but the **uxplay -vs 0** option streams AAC-ELD audio using screen-mirroring without displaying the client's screen.
 If the client streams audio using AirPlay as opposed to AirPlay screen-mirroring, non-AAC data can be seen to be received and processed by UxPlay, and then input into the